zio/zio-http/docs/dsl/handler_aspect.md

 2. `HandlerAspect.signCookies` to sign cookies
 3. `HandlerAspect.flashScopeHandling` to manage the flash scope

-## Conditional Application of Middlewares
+## Conditional Application of HandlerAspects

 We can attach a handler aspect conditionally using `HandlerAspect#when`, `HandlerAspect#whenZIO`, and `HandlerAspect#whenHeader` methods.
 Wen also uses the following constructors to have conditional handler aspects: `HandlerAspect.when`, `HandlerAspect.whenZIO`, `HandlerAspect.whenHeader`, `HandlerAspect.whenResponse`, and `HandlerAspect.whenResponseZIO`.